 |Accept your offer of study and complete your enrolment|

-If you have fees to pay, they need to be paid before Friday 24 February to avoid a late payment penalty.
+If you have fees to pay, they need to be paid before semester starts to avoid a late payment penalty.
 Find out how to pay your fees or if you may be eligible for fees-free.

 |Apply for a Student Loan and Student Allowance (optional)|

 You can apply for a New Zealand Government Student Loan and/or Student Allowance through StudyLink.